 To add insult to injury, the report debunked industry myths about increased costs and reduced competitiveness leading to mass de-flagging of UK registered ships.
 It is vital that Labour speak out now and promote the elimination of discriminatory pay for seafarers.
 If they don’t, they simply run the risk of letting the BNP in through the back door and allowing them to appropriate the issue.

 Just like with their involvement in the wildcat strikes at the Lindsey Oil Refinery, the BNP will no doubt turn this anti-discrimination and fairness campaign into a xenophobic and racist one.
 Mr Miliband, please stand by your words and don’t let this opportunity slip away from your grasp.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.